 Although the WMPs essentially allow compliance schedules for achievement of WQBELs, the final compliance deadline must be as short as possible and must not exceed the final deadline for attainment of the TMDL WLA for that pollutant-waterbody combination found in the Basin Plan.
 The Order mitigates any potential impacts to disadvantaged and/or tribal communities that may arise from WMPs by requiring that WMPs include public comment and participation prior to approval.

+Racial Equity

+The State Water Board’s Racial Equity Resolution No. 2021-0050 directs statewide integration of racial equity into Water Board programs, including permitting.
+Consistent with this direction, on March 15, 2024, the Santa Ana Water Board adopted Resolution R8-2024-0029.
+In addition to AB 2108’s permitting and basin planning requirements, the Santa Ana Water Board and staff consider racial equity issues in overseeing and enforcing permits.
+(See, e.g., Resolution R8-2024-0029; 2024-2029 Racial Equity Action Plan.)
+This Order reflects those commitments by incorporating provisions that promote equitable program implementation, public participation, and targeted outreach to disadvantaged and tribal communities.

 Written Comment Period and Public Hearing

 The Santa Ana Water Board notified the Permittees and interested agencies and persons of its intent to prescribe WDRs for Phase I MS4 discharges within the Santa Ana Region and has provided an opportunity to submit written comments and recommendations.
 A Notice of Public Hearing was disseminated to interested persons and posted on the Santa Ana Water Board’s website.
 The public had access to the agenda and any changes in dates and locations through the Santa Ana Water Board’s website at: